Story 📖

 2. On the contrary, there is nothing more frightening than to leave your full potential untapped.

-After realizing that every person has a boundless potential and that no one is completely aware of the full nature of their potential (not even me), I became obsessed with figuring out how how I could empower myself and others to discover and manifest their infinite potential.
-And when I think about potential, I like to group it into the four buckets of becoming, achieving, creating, and giving.
-This is what I articulate my purpose in life to be.
+After realizing that every person has boundless potential and that no one is truly aware of the full nature of their potential (not even me), I became obsessed with figuring out how how I could empower myself and others to discover and fulfill their infinite potential.

-I have since been to 6 Tony Robbins seminars, consumed countless books and courses on personal growth, co-founded two companies (Wisdolia & Vize), started a podcast (Inventing The Future), and worked as a Software Engineer at Meta (Facebook), LinkedIn, and Goldman Sachs.
-I did all of these things in the last 5 years.
+I have since been to 6 Tony Robbins seminars, consumed countless books and courses on personal growth, co-founded two companies (Jungle & Vize), started a podcast (Inventing The Future), and worked as a Software Engineer at Meta (on the learning team), LinkedIn Learning, and Goldman Sachs.
+I did all of these things within 5 years of attending my first Tony Robbins seminar.

-Currently my purpose has led me to start Wisdolia, where we are on a mission to transform anyone into a super learner who can retain and understand anything 10x better and faster.
-You can learn more about Wisdolia here.
+Currently my purpose has led me to start Jungle, where we are on a mission to transform anyone into a super learner who can retain and understand anything 10x better and faster.
+You can learn more about Jungle here.

 It also led me to start my podcast, Inventing The Future, where our mission is to inspire and empower young entrepreneurs to solve the world’s biggest problems.
 You can learn more about my podcast here.